kornha/parliament/README.md

 - A Phrase has associated `Entities`.

 # Contact
 Parliament is open source.
-For questions related to this GitHub repo, please raise an issue in this repo.
+For questions related to this GitHub repo, please [join our discord](https://discord.gg/HhdBKsK9Pq) or raise an issue in this repo.

 TheParliament.app (to be released shortly) is a commercial hosted and deployed implemenation of Parliament.
 For investment information and other queries, please email <a href="mailto:contact@theparliament.app">contact@theparliament.app</a>.

+## Socials
+- **Discord**: Parliament currently supports an official [Discord server](https://discord.gg/HhdBKsK9Pq).
+- **X**: [Alex K](https://x.com/paliament_x) the creator of Parliament recently began using X in order to publicize and support Parliament.
+However this account is not officially recognized by Parliament as it may be used for personal purposes, or purposes that do not comply to Parliament's strictly apolitical stance.
+- **Reddit**: [cry_more_loser](https://www.reddit.com/user/cry_more_loser/) is the Reddit account that is used to support and publicize Parliament.
+It however is not the official Reddit of Parliament and does not claim to be such.
+- **IG, Tiktok and Others**: No current accounts, but these will be created in the near future.

 # Development